Efficiency of Conservation Interventions in Administrative Buildings: PEOPLE Case Study in Czech Republic

 Researchers at Charles University in Prague and their industry partner VÚPS launched a study on the efficiency of conservation interventions in administrative buildings.
 The study has three objectives:

 i) to decrease energy consumption in administrative buildings;

 ii) to employ the knowledge of social science about people’s behaviour in policies aiming at a higher efficiency of public buildings;

 iii) and to engage students of social science in a practice-oriented research.

 The intervention will motivate city (and state) office workers to regulate temperature in their offices in order to conserve energy.
 The efficiency of the intervention that will employ a combination of feedback and goal setting will be evaluated on the basis of real changes in energy consumption and also of changes in behavioural intention to conserve energy.
-Four master students of sociology and related fields will participate in all the stages of intervention study.
+Four master students of sociology and related fields will participate in the Czech PEOPLE case study and all the stages of intervention study.
 They will prepare interventions and evaluation questionnaires, analyse data and draw conclusions with both practical and scientific relevance.

 People-Centred Learning Cycles are the key innovative contribution of the PEOPLE project.
 They present a novel pedagogical approach bringing together students, university educators, business professionals, and users of products and services to foster a balanced exchange of knowledge, skills, and experience.
 Read more about our learning cycles and the expected outcomes here.
 Follow our website, Facebook page, or Twitter account for news and updates.